Golden Retriever Price – Everything You Need to KnowLast updated: by Jessi Larson

 But exactly how much does a Golden Retriever cost?

-That answer can vary, of course, but if we examine the initial Golden Retriever price plus the cost of vet care, food, supplies and more, you’ll get a solid picture of what you can expect.
+That answer can vary, of course, but if we examine the initial Golden Retriever price plus the cost of vet care, food, supplies and more.
+Let’s dig in!

-At the lower end of the price spectrum may be dogs from a pet store or home breeder without AKC documentation.
+At the lower end of the price spectrum may be dogs from a home breeder without AKC documentation.

 And if a dog has champion bloodlines, that will cost even more.